4G phones

 4G categories

-Not every 4G phone is the same speed.
-This is because the 4G standard has several categories.
-Each category has a number with its own maximum download and upload speed.
-Usually, the higher the number, the faster.
-For instance, LTE Cat3 has a maximum speed of 100 Mbit/s, Cat4 150 Mbit/s, Cat6 300 Mbit/s and Cat9 450 Mbit/s.
-We try to include the LTE category with each phone added.
-You can find it under the specifications.
+Not every 4G phone is equally fast.
+This is because the 4G standard has various categories.
+Each category has a number with its own maximum download and upload speeds.
+Generally speaking, the higher the number, the faster the speed.
+For example, LTE Cat3 has a maximum speed of 100 Mbit/s, Cat4 150 Mbit/s, Cat6 300 Mbit/s and Cat9 450 Mbit/s.
+We try to include the LTE category for every new phone we add.
+You’ll find this under the specifications.

 4G+

-Technology does not stand still and, meanwhile, work on the successor(s) to 4G is in full swing.
-In the meantime, providers are trying out handy tricks to further increase 4G speed.
-One example is the bundling of multiple frequencies, also known as Carrier Aggregation.
-This term is now known in the market as 4G+ or '4G accelerator', but the official term is LTE Advanced.
+Technology never stands still, and work is now well under way on the successor(s) to 4G.
+In the meantime, providers are trying out clever tricks to further increase 4G speeds.
+One example of this is the bundling of multiple frequencies, also known as Carrier Aggregation.
+This technology is now commonly referred to in the market as 4G+ or ‘4G booster’, although the official term is LTE Advanced.
 The maximum 4G+ speed currently advertised by providers is 300 Mbit/s.
-If you want to use 4G+ or LTE Advanced, both your provider and your mobile will have to support it.
-Moreover, you will need to have a subscription on which 4G+ is activated.
-You can recognise whether your mobile supports 4G+ or LTE Advanced by checking whether it supports at least LTE Cat6 or higher.
-If yes, then your mobile is suitable for it.
+If you want to use 4G+ or LTE Advanced, both your provider and your mobile phone will need to support it.
+Furthermore, you’ll need a subscription on which 4G+ has been activated.
+You can tell whether your mobile supports 4G+ or LTE Advanced by checking that it supports at least LTE Cat6 or higher.
+If so, your mobile is compatible.